compbiocore/qcdb/README.md

 python -m pytest
 ```

-For testing the connection, create a `.env` file in the `tests` folder with `USER` and `PASSWORD` used to connect to the datasci mysql server.
+For testing the connection, create a `.env` file in the `tests` folder with `MYSQLUSER` and `MYSQLPASSWORD` used to connect to the datasci mysql server.